-The Max Planck Institute for Comparative Public Law and International Law (MPIL) invites applications for its MPIL Journalist in Residence Fellowship 2022.
-Journalists spend six weeks to six months at the Institute where they gain insights into fundamental questions and current problems of international law, European Union law and public law.
+The Max Planck Institute for Comparative Public Law and International Law (MPIL) invites applications for its MPIL Journalist in Residence Fellowship 2024.
+Journalists spend three months at the institute where they gain insights into fundamental questions and current problems of international law, European Union law and public law.

 To apply, journalists must submit a short outline of their proposed research plan.

-Journalists receive a research grant of EUR3,000 per month for the duration of the fellowship.
+Journalists receive a research grant up to EUR3,500 (US$3,847) per month for the duration of the fellowship.